Marguerite de Beaumont: Girl Guides

-1909 Crystal Palace Scout Rally and the founding of Girl Guides
+Founding and the 1909 Crystal Palace Scout Rally

-In 1908 Baden-Powell’s Scouting for Boys was published, inspiring groups of boys to organise themselves in Boy Scout patrols, which evolved into Boy Scout troops, consisting of several patrols.
+In 1908 Baden-Powell's Scouting for Boys was published, inspiring groups of boys to organise themselves in Boy Scout patrols, which evolved into Boy Scout troops, consisting of several patrols.
 In the same year de Beaumont created the Wolves Patrol, comprising a small group of girls and boys, with herself as patrol leader.
 They registered as a Scout troop using their initials rather than their clearly gendered forenames.
 In a recording made in 1978, de Beaumont said:

-“We simply dressed ourselves, turned our stockings down on our knees, collected all the broomsticks we could find in the broom cupboard and went to Scout HQ and bought scout hats, which in those days you could do.
-They didn't ask us who we were, or anything about it.
-It was a mixed patrol, we had two little boys, I think four little girls… and we used to do Scouting.”

-de Beaumont was one of approximately one thousand girls amongst 11,000 boys who showed up at the 1909 Crystal Palace Scout Rally.
+de Beaumont was one of approximately 1,000 girls amongst 11,000 boys who showed up at the 1909 Crystal Palace Scout Rally.
 The apocryphal story that this was the first time Baden-Powell had met Girl Scouts has been demonstrably proved to be a myth.
-Baden-Powell’s regular column in the 16 January 1909 edition of The Scout magazine read: “I have had [Christmas] greetings from many Patrols of Girl Scouts, for which I am very grateful.
+Baden-Powell's regular column in the 16 January 1909 edition of The Scout magazine read: "I have had [Christmas] greetings from many Patrols of Girl Scouts, for which I am very grateful.
 They make me feel very guilty at not having yet found time to devise a scheme of Scouting better adapted for them; but I hope to get an early opportunity of starting upon it.
-In the meantime they seem to get a good deal of fun and instruction out of "Scouting for Boys", and some of them are really capable Scouts."
+In the meantime they seem to get a good deal of fun and instruction out of Scouting for Boys, and some of them are really capable Scouts."

-de Beaumont’s patrol arrived at the rally an hour late and without tickets.
-This behaviour drew the Chief Scout’s attention, but when challenged, de Beaumont replied, “I am the PL of the Wolves Patrol of the Girl Scouts and we want to do Scouting just like the boys.”
+de Beaumont's patrol arrived at the rally an hour late and without tickets.
+This behaviour drew the Chief Scout's attention, but when challenged, de Beaumont replied, "I am the PL of the Wolves Patrol of the Girl Scouts and we want to do Scouting just like the boys."

-Soon after the rally Baden-Powell published two pamphlets about Girl Guides and the following year the Girl Guides Association was established, with Baden-Powell’s sister, Agnes, as President. de Beaumont went on to become close personal friends with the Baden-Powell family, writing biographies of both Lord and Lady Baden-Powell.
+Soon after the rally Baden-Powell published two pamphlets about Girl Guides and the following year the Girl Guides Association was established, with Baden-Powell's sister, Agnes, as President. de Beaumont went on to become close personal friends with the Baden-Powell family, writing biographies of both Lord and Lady Baden-Powell.